 4.5.1 Category level interactions

-The 240 weeks calibration data is used to analysis the category level interactions.
+The 240 weeks calibration data is used to analyse the category level interactions.
 In Figure 3, a path diagram is presented to represent the Granger relationships among 15 selected product categories.
 Every category is represented by a node in the graph and there is a directed line from category X to Y if and only if X Granger causes Y. Following existing research on consumer cross category purchasing (Wedel and Zhang 2004; Walters, 1991; Lee et al., 2013; Hruschka, 2013), we also find that the interactions between pair of categories are asymmetric (as shown in Fig.3).
 For example, Carbonated beverage is affected by the promotion of Salty snack, but not vice versa.
-We can also find that some categories are easily affected by many others’ promotion, such as Peanut butter and Spaghetti sauce, while some of them are insusceptible, such as Soup and Frozen dinner.
+We can also find that some categories are easily affected by promotions in many other categories, such as Peanut butter and Spaghetti sauce, while some of them are more isolated, such as Soup and Frozen dinner.

 [Figure 3]